Tasin1025/tasin1025/README.md

 * 🌍  I'm based in Bangladesh 🇧🇩
 * 🖥️  See my portfolio at [tasinrahman.com](http://tasinrahman.com)
 * ✉️  You can contact me at [TasinRahman1025@gmail.com](mailto:TasinRahman1025@gmail.com)
-* 🚀  I'm currently working on [Medical Insurance Project](http://github.com/Tasin1025/metlife_2.0-medical-insurance-dbms)
+* 🚀  I'm currently working on [3d-object-mern-app](http://https://github.com/Tasin1025/3d-object-mern-app)
-* 🧠  I'm learning TensorFlow, React, Node.js and detailed Machine Learning
+* 🧠  I'm learning TensorFlow, React and detailed Machine Learning
 * 🤝  I'm open to collaborating on Ai, ML and Python projects.
 Also in Backend development with React and MongoDB
 * ⚡  I have two cats 😺 named Doggy and Tuki .
 I travel and eat a lot !!! ✈️🍗